Butea monosperma: Description

-Flowers frequently have a spectacular late-winter bloom.
-Each flower features five petals, two wings, and a keel that resembles the beak of a curled parrot.
-If winter season is too cold, too dry, or too rainy, trees may not blossom.
+The flowers frequently have a spectacular bloom sometime from February to April, although the trees do not flower every year.
+Each flower features five petals, two wings, and a keel that resembles the curled beak of a parrot.
+If the winter season is too cold, too dry, or too rainy, trees may not blossom.

 History

-Historically, Palash originated in Bihar and Jharkhand.
-Dhak forests covered much of the Doaba area between the Ganges and the Yamuna, but these were cleared for agriculture in the early 19th century as the English East India Company increased tax demands on the peasants.
+Historically, palash originated in Bihar and Jharkhand.
+Dhak forests covered much of the Doaba area between the Ganges and the Yamuna rivers, but these were cleared for agriculture in the early 19th century as the English East India Company increased tax demands on the peasants.

 Use

-It is used for timber, resin, fodder, medicine, and dye.
+The plant is used to make timber, resin, fodder, medicine, and dye.
 The wood is dirty white and soft.
-Being durable under water, it is used for well-curbs and water scoops.
-Spoons and ladles made of this tree are used in various Hindu rituals to pour ghee into the fire.
+Being durable under water, it is used for well curbs and water scoops.
+Spoons and ladles made of its wood are used in various Hindu rituals to pour ghee into the fire.
 Good charcoal can be obtained from it.
-Farmers typically utilise trees on field bunds and use them to reduce soil erosion.
-The young shoots are mostly used by buffaloes as fodder.
-The leaves were used by earlier generations of people to serve food where plastic plates would be used today.
+Farmers typically plant trees on field bunds and use them to reduce soil erosion.
+Young shoots are grazed by buffaloes as fodder.
+The leaves were once used to serve food where plastic plates would be used today.

+Consumption of Palash Sharbat (a drink made with the plant) is noted in Ayurvedic traditions to help the body endure heat and may support general health.
+Some modern studies have highlighted its antioxidant content, but robust clinical evidence is currently limited.

+Fixed oil in the seed and glucoside butrin of the flower sap are considered to be poisonous.
+Its consumption may cause dizziness, headache, and hypotension.

-Lac Production
+Lac production

-The tree serves as a crucial host in India for the lac bug (Laccifer lacca), which creates shellac.
+In India, the tree serves as a crucial host for the lac bug (Laccifer lacca), which creates shellac.
 It produces the most lac sticks per hectare of any lac tree.

-Leather Production
+Leather production

-The bark produces a crimson exudate that, when dried, hardens into a substance called "Butea gum" or "Bengal kino."
+The bark produces a crimson exudate that, when dried, hardens into a substance called "Butea gum" or "Bengal kino".
 The gum is considered valuable by druggists because of its astringent qualities and by leather workers because of its tannin.

-Culinary Use
+Culinary use

 The gum from the tree, called kamarkas in Hindi, is used in certain food dishes.